19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (a) register his principal, or request to cancel his principal’s registration, as a taxable person; or

-(b) file or submit any return, declaration or document on behalf of his principal,
+(b) file or submit any return, declaration, document, application or information on behalf of his principal,

 [20/2010 wef 01/01/2011]

-through the electronic service.
+through an electronic service.

 [20/2010 wef 01/01/2011]

 [50/2004]

-(5) Where any return, declaration or document is filed or submitted on behalf of any person under subsection (4) —
+(5) Where any return, declaration, document, application or information is filed or submitted on behalf of any person under subsection (4) —

 (a) it shall be deemed to have been filed or submitted with the authority of that person; and